Do your bananas go “bad” way too often?

 And who WOULDN’T want to enjoy dessert every day!?

-So, if you’re looking for a great dessert that will help you to get rid of your craving for “cheat days,” then look no further!
+So, if you’re looking for a 1 ingredient dessert that will help you to get rid of your craving for “cheat days,” then look no further!
 This one really is a NICE option! 😉

 And guess what!
 If you are able to peel and freeze a banana, you pretty much have this recipe in the bag!

-So let’s get started.
-First, peel some ripe bananas, and stick them into a storage container, then place that container into your freezer.
+First, peel some ripe bananas, and place them into a storage container.
+Next, place that container into your freezer.
 Use as many bananas as you want.
 The more bananas you freeze, the more nice cream you’ll be enjoying very soon!

 If you don’t have a high speed blender, you may want to cut the banana into 1″ chunks before freezing.
-This will make it simpler to blend them when you make your nice cream.
+This will make it simpler to blend them when you make your ice cream.
 But please hear me, this part isn’t rocket science, so you don’t need to measure the pieces with a ruler or anything like that.
 No one needs that much pressure in their life. 😉

-Simply cut the banana into small-ish pieces and freeze. 😉
+So just cut the banana into small-ish pieces and freeze them.

-If you have difficulty blending them, you may add a SMALL bit of nut milk.
+If you have difficulty getting the bananas to blend, you may add a SMALL bit of nut milk.
 But don’t give up too soon, because you will probably find that you don’t need to add any milk at all.
-The more milk you add, the less thick your ice cream will be.
+The more milk you add, the thinner your ice cream will be.

-You may enjoy the deliciousness immediately or choose to freeze it.
-The Nice Cream will get firmer in the freezer the longer it’s in there, so you may need to set it out of the freezer a bit ahead of time to scoop it.
+You may choose to enjoy the deliciousness immediately or freeze it for later.
+The Ice Cream will get firmer the longer it remains in the freezer, so you may need to set it out of the freezer a bit ahead of time to scoop it more easily.

-Now in our home, nice cream doesn’t usually last long enough to make it to the freezer.
-So at this point, we LOVE stirring in our favorite additions.
+Now in our home, this ice cream doesn’t usually last long enough to make it to the freezer.
+So when it’s ready we LOVE to immediately stir in our favorite additions.

-If you are using a food processor, you may want to add some of these items to the nice cream after it has reached soft serve consistency, then quickly blend to incorporate them into your nice cream.
+If you are using a food processor, you may want to add some of these items to the nice cream after it has reached soft serve consistency, then quickly blend to easily incorporate them into your ice cream.
 The food processor makes this step super simple!

 - 1-2 Tablespoons Nut Butter of your choice (Tip: Alway look for unnecessary ingredients that might be lurking on the nut butter label)

 - Cacao Nibs

-- 1/2 teaspoon Pure Vanilla Extract or Vanilla Beans
+- 1/2 teaspoon Pure Vanilla Extract or Vanilla Bean Powder

 - 1 Pinch Himalayan Pink Salt